-I opened up my mail today and found a clipping from the Crested Butte newspaper.
+We opened up the WildSnow mail today and found a clipping from the Crested Butte newspaper.
 It’s by David Rothman, a backcountry skiing writer who lived in the Butte for quite a while, moved away briefly, and is now back in the old mining town with skis at the ready and pen in hand.
-David is quite the wordsmith, many times published and always pushing limits in rarified places such as poetry.
-With David’s permission we publish his beautiful tribute:
+David is quite the wordsmith, many times published and always pushing limits in rarefied zones such as poetry.
+With David’s permission we publish his beautiful tribute to Jim, one of the founders of the Friends Hut, Colorado.:

 Lifts closed, town full of mud, only the diehards left,